LordA2117/vulnerable-machines-writeups/editor_htb.md

 ## Initial Access

 Use this exploit after setting the appropriate parameters to gain a shell.
-Since my friend was having some problems with this exploit (we ewwere doing this together) I'll explain how to use this.
+Since my friend was having some problems with this exploit (we were doing this together) I'll explain how to use this.

 1. Start a netcat listener on port 31337
 2. Now, in the PoC we have to change a few settings.
 Change the target host to `wiki.editor.htb`, and change the local host to your HTB vpn IP.